andrzejczepil/Fall_Detection/README.md

 This project shows application of websockets technology for live displaying online graph of a subjects movement.

 Note: keep in mind that only selected libraries work well with the code. some updated ones seem to fail during compilation or work improperly.

+FILES:
+.ino "fall detection" is a complete file including translated to base_64 webpage to be displayed.
+Included libraries are necessary for the project to work.